pzac/redgraph/README.md

     john.add_to_graph # Will add the node to the graph john.add_relation(type: "ACTED_IN", node: film, properties: {role: "Tony Manero"})

+`NodeModel` models will automatically set a `_type` property to keep track of the object class.

+You will then be able to run custom queries such as:

+    Actor.query("MATCH (node) RETURN node ORDER BY node.name")

+And the result rows object will be instances of the classes defined by the `_type` attribute.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run